SPritamDas/SPritamDas/README.md

 ## 📝 About Me

 I am a **Data Science** enthusiast with a passion for using data to uncover insights and build scalable solutions.
-Graduating from **IIT Dhanbad**, I specialize in **Machine Learning**, **Deep Learning**, and **Data Analytics**, solving complex problems in **finance**, **healthcare**, and **operations**.

-I thrive on creating data-driven models that enhance decision-making processes and drive innovation.
+Graduating from **IIT Dhanbad**, I thrive on creating data-driven models that enhance decision-making processes and drive innovation.
 Whether it’s building predictive models, developing AI solutions, or optimizing operations, I bring a versatile set of skills to the table.

 ### 🌱 Interests
 I enjoy participating in hackathons, contributing to open-source projects, and mentoring data science enthusiasts.
 I'm deeply interested in **sustainability**, **finance**, and exploring ethical implications of **AI**.